PalisadoesFoundation/.github/profile/README.md

 ### Our Slack Community
 - [Join the community on Slack!](https://join.slack.com/t/thepalisadoes-dyb6419/shared_invite/zt-2nyudv86p-mvaW0ib~XV1ZB~dlXhE6vw)

+### Our Videos

+Visit our [YouTube Channel playlists](https://www.youtube.com/@PalisadoesOrganization/playlists) for more insights

+The "[Getting Started - Developers](https://www.youtube.com/watch?v=YpBUoHxEeyg&list=PLv50qHwThlJUIzscg9a80a9-HmAlmUdCF&index=1)" videos are extremely helpful for new open source contributors.

 ## Our Repositories
 We have many repositories, but the most active ones are related to Talawa.